puppetlabs/puppet-docs/source/guides/style_guide.markdown

 ### 9.1.
 Resource Names

-All resource titles must be quoted.
-If you are using an array of titles you must quote each title in the array, but must not quote the array itself.
+All resource titles must be strings, and must not be bare words.
+If you are using an array of titles to assign multiple resources at once, you must quote each title in the array, but must not quote the array itself.

 **Good:**